“I try to create paintings that are a window for the imagination.” – Thomas Kinkade

 A few short blocks from the iconic Pismo Beach Pier, on the corner of Cypress Street and Stimson Avenue, stands a brick building with double doors swung wide open.
 As you step inside the Thomas Kinkade Showcase-By-The-Sea Gallery, the bright sunshine, salty sea air and the tantalizing scent of Pismo Fish & Chips fades away as your eyes adjust to the dim lighting.
 Spotlight illuminated paintings wink at you from every corner, eliciting hushed tones as you wander the cool, quiet gallery.

-“Thom’s peaceful paintings reach a variety of people,” says Smith.
-“Anyone is bound to fall in love with one of his many styles and scenes.
-If you love the ocean, lighthouses, ball parks, gardens, cabins, landscapes, Disney – Thom’s paintings draw you into a place where you would like to be.”
+“Thom’s peaceful paintings reach a variety of people.
+Anyone is bound to fall in love with one of his many styles and scenes,” explains long-time gallery owner Anne Smith.
+“Thom’s paintings draw you into a place where you would like to be.”

-“I try to create paintings that are a window for the imagination.
-If people look at my work and are reminded of the way things once were, or perhaps, the way they could be, then I’ve done my job.”
+“I try to create paintings that are a window for the imagination,” Kinkade once said.
+“If people look at my work and are reminded of the way things once were, or perhaps, the way they could be, then I’ve done my job.”

 – Katie Marchetti